 In its nearly ten years of defending liberty, IJ-AZ has launched over 20 cases and has secured victories in all of IJ’s four litigation pillars: protection of private property, First Amendment rights, school choice and the right to earn an honest living.

 IJ-AZ’s staff of talented attorneys, along with a network of volunteer lawyers and like-minded policy organizations continues to protect the legacy of liberty in the Grand Canyon State.

-The Institute for Justice Arizona Chapter is located on the 3rd Floor of the Casa Loma building located on the Northwest corner of 4th St. & Mill Avenue in Tempe.
+The Institute for Justice Arizona office is located on the 3rd Floor of the Casa Loma building located on the Northwest corner of 4th St. & Mill Avenue in Tempe.

 Phone: (480) 557-8300

 Law Student Clerkships: